• Menu

 6 Tips For Stress-Free Travel

-Whether you are flying, bussing, or driving, travel around the holidays or Spring break can be STRESSFUL.
+Whether you are flying, bussing, or driving, travel (especially around holidays!) can be STRESSFUL.
 Everywhere you look is expensive flights, horrible traffic, long lines, stern TSA employees (we hope not!) – it can be really overwhelming.
 So here are some tips for the most stress-free travel this season!

 • Plan your outfits.
 When packing, plan your outfits as best you can and try to pick versatile pieces that you can wear multiple times in different ways.
 This will help keep your luggage minimal and organized which is a huuuge stress saver!